Hawk Mountain Council, BSA

 Citizenship in Society Merit Badge

-Citizenship in Society is a new merit badge that will be required for the rank of Eagle Scout as of July 1, 2022.
-The emphasis of this merit badge for Scouts to explore ways to live the Scout Oath and Scout Law.
+Citizenship in Society is a new Eagle required merit badge.
+The emphasis of this merit badge is for Scouts to explore ways to live the Scout Oath and Scout Law.
 This merit badge is different; there will be no merit badge book and there is no “correct” answer for any of the requirements.
 Download the merit badge requirements and the merit badge workbook below.
-This parent letter gives background information about this new merit badge and who to contact if there are questions regarding the subject matter: Parent Letter Citizenship in Society 03.2022 Signed.
+This parent letter gives background information about the merit badge and who to contact if there are questions regarding the subject matter: Parent Letter Citizenship in Society 03.2022 Signed.

 Download the merit badge requirements here: Citizenship in Society MB Requirements